The 4 Best Humidifiers of 2025

 1. Best Humidifier

 The Carepod One is the best humidifier we've tested.
 This high-end ultrasonic cool-mist unit produces more than enough moisture for living rooms and larger bedrooms.
-However, its main attraction is its easy-to-clean design: there are only five main components to wash, and except for its oscillator, all are dishwasher-safe.
+However, its main attraction is its easy-to-clean design: there are only five main components to wash, and with the exception of its oscillator, all are dishwasher-safe.
 Plus, unlike most other humidifiers, there are no tight crevices or hard-to-reach spots.
-It's also incredibly quiet and efficient, though this is common for ultrasonic humidifiers.
+It's also incredibly quiet and power-efficient, a common characteristic of ultrasonic humidifiers.

-Unfortunately, there's no getting around the fact that this is a pretty pricey device, especially considering the relative scarcity of extra features.
-For example, there's no integrated humidistat that would allow the unit to adjust its mist level in real-time and no Wi-Fi connectivity, so you can't control the unit while you're away from home.
+Unfortunately, there's no getting around the fact that this is a fairly expensive device, especially considering the limited number of additional features.
+For example, there's no integrated humidistat that allows the unit to adjust its mist level in real-time, and no Wi-Fi connectivity, so you can't control the unit while away from home.
 Its max runtime of approximately 10 hours is also on the shorter end of the scale, though on the upside, it does have an auto-off function that'll power down the humidifier once its tank is empty.
+In addition, as with any ultrasonic humidifier, you should really only fill this unit's tank with distilled water to prevent white dust from being blown around.

 If you can't find it through major retailers, you can purchase it directly from the manufacturer's website.